Skip to main content

 Driving distance180 km (112 mi)

-Head back to Reykjavík for a day of urban discovery.
-You could check out the city’s many museums and galleries, including the Settlement Exhibition with its excavated Viking longhouse.
-Or spend day exploring the old town’s streets, which are lined with traditional multicolored houses.
+Head back to Reykjavík for a day combining urban discovery with ultimate relaxation.
+You could spend the morning checking out the city's many museums and galleries, including the Settlement Exhibition featuring an excavated Viking longhouse that shows how early Icelanders lived.
+Explore the old town's charming streets, which are lined with traditional multicolored houses that look especially beautiful against winter snow.
+Browse shops for last-minute gifts and souvenirs.

 Driving distance50 km (31 mi)

-Your last day in Iceland is here.
-Depending on your flight time, you might be able to squeeze in some more wandering around Reykjavík in the morning.
+Your last day in Iceland is here, marking the end of an unforgettable winter adventure.
+Depending on your flight time, you might be able to squeeze in some more wandering around Reykjavík in the morning hours.
+Enjoy a final Icelandic breakfast, perhaps trying local pastries one last time.
+Browse any shops you missed for final souvenirs.

 What’s included?